• Skip to primary navigation

 Jump to Recipe Print Recipe

-Here are five reasons why I feel like these are a step up nutritionally from your average cookie:
+Here are four reasons why I feel like these are a step up nutritionally from your average cookie:

-If you look at many comparable cookie recipes, you’ll find around 1/2 to 3/4 cup sugar for a comparable amount of grain.
-In this recipe, I’ve used just a little over a third of a cup of total added sugar (1/4 cup brown sugar plus 2 tbsp honey).
+1. Less added sugar: If you look at many comparable cookie recipes, you’ll find around 1/2 to 3/4 cup of sugar for a comparable amount of grain.
+In this recipe, I’ve used just a little over a third of a cup of sweetener (1/4 cup brown sugar plus 2 tbsp honey).

-You can totally fit one or two of these chocolate banana cookies into your meal plan without sending your calorie balance completely out of whack.
+3. Portion controlled: At just 100 calories each, anyone can fit one or two of these chocolate banana cookies into your meal plan without throwing things off balance.

 A tray with double chocolate banana cookies